 When he prayed he touched his parents, who could not otherwise be touched, and he touched a feeling that we are all children who lose our parents, all of us, every man and woman and boy and girl, and we too will be lost by those who come after us and love us, and this loss unites humanity, unites every human being, the temporary nature our being-ness, and our shared sorrow…

-Exit West will remind you of pain, of loss, of disaster.
-When crisis comes, it strips a society of all civilisation.
-Cell phones, rations, money in the bank, freedom of movement – this vanishing of everyday life will scare and you the reader, probably sitting in a comfortable home or travelling safely on a bus or in a car, will be forced to shut the book and look at your surroundings in new light, or new darkness if you will.
+Exit West will remind you of pain, loss, of disaster.
+When crisis comes, it strips society of all civilisation.
+Cell phones, rations, money in the bank, freedom of movement – this vanishing of everyday life will scare and you the reader, probably sitting in a comfortable home or travelling safely on a bus or in a car, will be forced to shut the book and look at your surroundings in a new light, or new darkness if you will.
 The temporary nature of the human world will reveal itself.

 The writing in Exit West is lyrical without being indulgent and is sometimes staccato with sentences laden with ‘ands’ and ‘buts’.
-But it is this same style that also turns this book into a movie or a graphic novel in varying shades of black and grey, infusing it with a sense of motion and urgency with which our characters leave one life behind in the hope of another, always risking everything The tone of the book, like their lives, always borders on such extreme fear, that there is not other feeling but hope left.
+But it is this same style that also turns this book into a movie or a graphic novel in varying shades of black and grey, infusing it with a sense of motion and urgency with which our characters leave one life behind in the hope of another, always risking everything The tone of the book, like their lives, always borders on such extreme fear, that there is no other feeling but hope left.

 Exit West is a fable, a newspaper report and a love story rolled into one, and worth every page and every word it occupies and deserves to be on the DSC Prize Shortlist.